JC0H/designPatterns/README.md

 * Astract Factory - Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+* Factory Method - Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

+* Singleton - Ensure a class only has one instance, and provide a global point of access to it.